valhalla/valhalla/docs/api/matrix/api-reference.md

 {"sources":[{"lat":40.744014,"lon":-73.990508},{"lat":40.739735,"lon":-73.979713},{"lat":40.752522,"lon":-73.985015},{"lat":40.750117,"lon":-73.983704},{"lat":40.750552,"lon":-73.993519}],"targets":[{"lat":40.744014,"lon":-73.990508},{"lat":40.739735,"lon":-73.979713},{"lat":40.752522,"lon":-73.985015},{"lat":40.750117,"lon":-73.983704},{"lat":40.750552,"lon":-73.993519}],"costing":"pedestrian"}&id=ManyToMany_NYC_work_dinner
 ```

-For one-to-many or many-to-one requests there is an option to specify the minimum number of locations that satisfy the request.
-The `matrix_locations` parameters defaults to all locations.
-However, when specified, this option allows a partial result to be returned.
-This is basically equivalent to "find the closest/best `matrix_locations` locations out of the full location set".
-There is an option to name your matrix request.
-You can do this by appending the following to your request `&id=`.
-The `id` is returned with the response so a user could match to the corresponding request.

 ### Source and target parameters

 When using the `sources_to_targets` action, you specify sources and targets as ordered lists of one or more locations within a JSON array, depending on the type of matrix result you are expecting.